Godlander/objmc/README.md

 `autorotate` can be used to make shader estimate rotation from Normals instead of defining it by color. due to inaccuracy this will be jittery and look bad when closeup. but for far away things it looks ok, and allows color to be used for other input like controlling animation.

+`autoplay` will make the animation continuously play, color can still be used to define the starting frame. `colorbehavior = 3` will override this.

 # samples:

 ![teapot](https://user-images.githubusercontent.com/16228717/151483908-2238f6f9-44c7-434b-a411-f9959bf86a3e.gif)